-Long known to the native peoples of Latin America, cocona fruit is most likely unfamiliar to many of us.
+Long known to the native peoples of Latin America, the cocona fruit is most likely unfamiliar to many of us.
 What is cocona?
 Closely related to the naranjilla, the cocona plant bears fruit that is actually a berry, about the size of an avocado and reminiscent in flavor to a tomato.
 Cocona fruit benefits have been made use of by South American Indians for a variety of maladies as well as a food staple.
-How to grow cocona, or can you?
+How do you grow cocona, or can you?
 Read on to find out about growing cocona fruit and other cocona fruit info.

 What is Cocona?

 There are several varieties of cocona.
 Those found in the wild (S. georgicum) are spiny, while those in cultivation are generally spineless.
-The herbaceous shrub grows to around 6 ½ feet in height with haired twigs and downy stems populated with ovate, scalloped leaves which are downy atop and veined beneath.
-The plant flowers in clusters of two or more at the leaf axils with 5-petaled yellow-green blooms.
+The herbaceous shrub grows to around 6 ½ feet (2 m.) in height with haired twigs and downy stems populated with ovate, scalloped leaves which are downy atop and veined beneath.
+The plant flowers in clusters of two or more at the leaf axils with five-petaled, yellow-green blooms.

 Cocona Fruit Info